-Finding the perfect photographer for your family photos can be daunting — these once in a lifetime moments with the kids pass quickly so it’s important that it’s photographed the way you would like to remember this time.
+Finding the perfect photographer for your family photos can be daunting — these once-in-a-lifetime moments with the kids pass quickly so it’s important that it’s photographed the way you would like to remember this time.
 Even as a photographer I find this hard – I am so persnickety!
 There are so many different aspects to a great family photo that’s different for each family, but there are some simple steps to help you choose a photographer that works for everyone.
 Keep reading for my top 5 tips for choosing a family photographer.

 1. Sync Photography Styles

-Think about what style of photography (photojournalistic, editorial or studio) you’re interested and see what the photographer’s style is (this goes for both shooting style and final product).
+Think about what style of photography (photojournalistic, editorial, or studio) you’re interested in and see what the photographer’s style is (this goes for both shooting style and final product).
 Do your styles mesh?
 You don’t want to choose a photographer whose style doesn’t fit yours or what you want the final product to look like.
-If you love the candid look of photos you are going to want to choose someone who has a more photojournalistic style as well as yourself will need to be able to just pose and interact with each other without much direction.
+If you love the candid look of photos you are going to want to choose someone who has a more photojournalistic style, as well as yourself, will need to be able to just pose and interact with each other without much direction.
 If you like a more posed style go with a photographer who showcases that on their website and knows how to put your family into the desired pose or setup.

 2. Choose the Right Specialty

 Depending on the type of photos you want to take you may want to look for a photographer who specializes in family photography, or newborns and children, or even weddings or boudoir.
 This is important because you may love a boudoir photographer’s style but want family photos, so that specific photographer wouldn’t be a good choice as they may not have the knowledge or experience with working groups and/or kids.
-Try making sure you can find someone who has the style and know-how for what the final product you want.
+Try making sure you can find someone who has the style and know-how for the final product you want.

 3. Be Sure They’re Client-Focused

-Your photographer should be excited about working with you, easily reachable, and up front about what to expect before, during and after the photo session.
+Your photographer should be excited about working with you, easily reachable, and upfront about what to expect before, during and after the photo session.
 I love making my clients feel loved and important – I make sure to offer ideas for each shoot from posing to styling.
 Another aspect is how they will interact with you and your kids since kids are a big part of the session and really the biggest obstacle to any session. – I’m often asked if I’m good with kids or if I have experience with tricky kids.
 If you have a child with a short attention span you’re going to want a photographer who is willing to accommodate that within their packages.